-We continue to engage in evolving business models such as online gaming, virtual currency, add-on content, and ingame purchases, and we expect to continue to generate incremental revenue from these opportunities.
+We engage in evolving business models such as online gaming, virtual currency, add-on content, and in-game purchases, and we expect to continue to generate incremental revenue from these opportunities.
 We also generate revenue from advertising within our software products.

 Rockstar Games.
 Rockstar Games' strategy is to develop a limited number of titles that are known for their quality and longevity in the market for which they can create sequels and incremental revenue opportunities through virtual currency, add-on content, and in-game purchases.
-Software titles published by our Rockstar Games label are primarily internally-developed.
+Software titles published by our Rockstar Games label are primarily internally developed.
 We expect Rockstar Games, our wholly-owned publisher of the Grand Theft Auto, LA Noire, Max Payne, Midnight Club, Red Dead Redemption, and other popular franchises, to continue to be a leader in the action/adventure product category and to create groundbreaking entertainment.
-We believe that Rockstar Games has established a uniquely original, popular, cultural phenomenon with its Grand Theft Auto series, which is the interactive entertainment industry's most iconic and critically acclaimed brand and has sold-in over 395 million units worldwide.
-Our most recent installment, Grand Theft Auto V, which was released in 2013, has sold-in over 180 million units worldwide and includes access to Grand Theft Auto Online.
-Red Dead Redemption 2, which has been a critical and commercial success that set numerous entertainment industry records, has sold-in more than 50 million units worldwide to date.
-Rockstar Games confirmed that active development for the next entry in the Grand Theft Auto franchise is well underway with more details to be shared over time.
-Rockstar Games continues to expand on its established series by developing sequels, offering downloadable episodes, and additional content.
+We believe that Rockstar Games has established a uniquely original, popular, cultural phenomenon with its Grand Theft Auto series, which is the interactive entertainment industry's most iconic and critically acclaimed brand and has sold-in over 420 million units worldwide.
+Our most recent installment, Grand Theft Auto V, which was released in 2013, has sold-in over 195 million units worldwide and includes access to Grand Theft Auto Online.
+Rockstar Games continues to invest in the franchise and plans to release Grand Theft Auto VI in the Fall of calendar 2025.
+The label released its first trailer for the title in December 2023 and will share more details over time.
+Red Dead Redemption 2, which has been a critical and commercial success that set numerous entertainment industry records, has sold-in more than 60 million units worldwide to date.
+Rockstar Games continues to expand on its established series by developing sequels, offering downloadable episodes, and providing additional content.
 Rockstar Games' titles are published across all key platforms, including mobile.

 2K.
 Our 2K label has published a variety of popular entertainment properties across all key platforms and across a range of genres including shooter, action, role-playing, strategy, sports, and family/casual entertainment.
-In recent years, 2K has expanded its offerings to include several new franchises that are expected to diversify its slate of games and provide opportunities for sequels and post-launch monetization.
+In recent years, 2K has expanded its offerings to include several new franchises that are expected to enhance and diversify its slate of games and provide opportunities for sequels and additional content.
 We expect 2K to continue to develop new, successful franchises in the future.
 2K's internally owned and developed franchises include the critically acclaimed, multi-million unit selling BioShock, Mafia, Sid Meier's Civilization, and XCOM franchises.
-2K also publishes externally developed franchises such as Borderlands and Tiny Tina's Wonderlands.
-2K's realistic sports simulation titles include our flagship NBA 2K series, which continues to be the top-ranked NBA basketball video game, the WWE 2K professional wrestling series, and PGA TOUR 2K.
-In March 2020, 2K announced a multi-year partnership with the National Football League encompassing multiple future video games that will be non-simulation football game experiences.
+2K also has long-held publishing rights for Borderlands and Tiny Tina's Wonderlands from Gearbox.
+As set forth under "Recent Developments," below, on March 27, 2024, we entered into an agreement to purchase Gearbox, which is expected to close in first quarter of Fiscal 2025 and will bring these intellectual properties in-house.
+2K's realistic sports simulation titles include our flagship NBA 2K series, which continues to be the top-ranked NBA basketball video game, the WWE 2K professional wrestling series, PGA TOUR 2K, and TopSpin 2K.
 2K also publishes mobile titles, including WWE SuperCard.
-We have expanded our relationship with the NBA through the NBA 2K League, a groundbreaking competitive gaming league jointly owned by us and the NBA.
+We have expanded our relationship with the NBA through the NBA 2K League, a competitive eSports league jointly owned by us and the NBA.

 Private Division.
 Our Private Division label is dedicated to bringing titles from the industry's leading creative talent to market and is the publisher, developer, and owner of Kerbal Space Program and OlliOlli World.
-Kerbal Space Program 2 was released for early access in fiscal year 2023.
-Private Division also previously released The Outer Worlds and Ancestors: The Humankind Odyssey.